ericrkuo/DeadCodeRemover/README.md

   - Get the code segment corresponding to a line number
   - Get all referenced variables in a node or a function call
 - [ProgramSliceTransformer](./visitor/programSliceTransformer.py) gets the resulting slicing program given a sequence of line numbers to keep
+  - The motivation for this class is that the line numbers in map `M` of our abstract state do not tell us **all** the lines that need to be kept.
+For example, things like conditional declarations, loop declarations, function declarations, import statements, return statements, etc. all need to be kept.
 - [ui](./ui) contains the files to generate our HTML report

 ## Effective variables